AD717x / AD411x Console Application

 Introduction

 The AD717x/AD411x family offer a complete integrated Sigma-Delta ADC solution which can be used in high precision, low noise single channel applications (Life Science measurements) or higher speed multiplexed applications (Factory Automation PLC Input modules).
 This page gives an overview of using the AD717x/AD411x firmware example with SDP-K1 EVAL board, interfacing with various EVAL boards supporting AD711x/AD411x family devices.
-The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers (Mbed-OS) layer.
+The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers layer.
+It supports STM32 platform.

 The application layer uses the ADI Console Libraries to create console based User Interactive (UI).
 The middle layer of No-OS device library have device specific APIs to interface with AD717x/AD411x device.
 These APIs allows direct access to device register map in order to read/write device registers.
 The bottom layer of Platform Drivers is responsible for Low Level Interface.
-The platform drivers uses mbed-os libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).
+The platform drivers uses underlying libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).

 Interface Diagram